 Wayne aligned himself with Systems Management (a management consultancy firm), Stephen Page & Co (a firm of solicitors) and Knights and Co (A registered insolvency practitioner).

-Between these 3 Wayne was kept as busy as he wanted to be and he was able to enjoy some of the things other people do whilst at University and explore some partying and hobbies but Wayne style.
+Between these 3 Wayne was kept as busy as he wanted to be and he was able to enjoy some of the things other people do whilst at University (when he was working in the spare time) and explore some partying and hobbies but Wayne style. (excess is the norm)

 Later that week Wayne and Anita visited the Space Centre again as they were invited to the launch of the Space Shuttle.
 Sitting some miles away the sight of the Shuttle launch was still something very special and marked the event in Waynes mind and would trigger again in a year or so.